pandaforme/ultron.g8/README.md

           .drain
       }
       program <- server.provideSome[Environment] { base =>
-        new Clock with Console with LiveUserRepository with LiveLogger {
+        new Clock with Console with LiveUserRepository with LiveLogger with LiveXyz{
           val clock: Clock.Service[Any] = base.clock
           val console: Console.Service[Any] = base.console
           val config: Config = ConfigFactory.parseMap(